wbaopaul/rGMAP/README.md

 * Output: a data frame shows the coordinates of the identified hierarchical domains

-* Detailed instruction can be found by:
+* Detailed instruction and an example can be found by:
 ```
 library(rGAMP)
 help(rGAMP)